 Checking your local laws and regulations

-Currently, two states, Massachusetts and Connecticut, and the territory of Puerto Rico, ban surcharging; however, other states may impose additional requirements.
+Currently, two states, Massachusetts and Connecticut, and the territory of Puerto Rico ban surcharging; however, other states may impose additional requirements.
 For example, New Jersey and New York limit surcharging to the cost of processing.
 New York also requires merchants to “clearly and conspicuously post the total price for using a credit card” in such a transaction, including the surcharge.
-Therefore, we recommend checking with a local business accountant, tax specialist or lawyer to ensure compliance prior to implementing a surcharge.
+Therefore, we recommend checking with a local business accountant, tax specialist or lawyer to ensure compliance before implementing a surcharge.
 Please see our complete surcharging guide here.

-Register with acquire/payment processor
+Register with acquirer/payment processor.

 Before April 15, 2023, to surcharge, your business had to register with the card brands, such as Visa and Mastercard.
 That requirement has been changed to notifying your acquirer/payment processor 30 days before introducing surcharging.